Lukas0907/kobeck/README.md

 Kobeck expects settings via environment variables.

 - `READECK_URL`: The URL of your Readeck instance, e.g. `https://readeck.example.com`.

+Optional configuration:

 - `CONVERT_TO_JPEG`: Kobo actually seems to not support images except JPEGs.
-If this setting is set to `1`, then articles will have their images rewritten to use the **external** image service pocket-image-cache.com.
-Note that the service is operated by a third party for use with Pocket and can (probably will) be shutdown at any time.
+By default, this flag is active and will convert any non-JPEG images.
+Set to `0` or `false` to disable.

 ## Readeck access token